Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Calibration of the electromagnetic actuators using the photon calibrators

 \subsubsection{\bf Calibration of BS and PR mirror actuators}

-The WI mirror actuator calibration is then transferred to the BS and PR mirror actuators.
-For this measurement, the detector is partially misaligned and only the Fabry-Perot cavity made of PR-BS-WI mirrors is aligned and locked.
-In this configuration, sine wave excitations are sent to the WI mirror ($Exc_{ref}$) and then to the PR and BS mirrors ($Exc_{new}$), while the output channel $S$ is extracted from the auxiliary photodiode used to control the cavity lock, sensitive to the power inside this cavity. \\
+\lr{The calibrated WI mirror actuator is then used as reference to calibrate the BS and PR mirror actuators.} For this measurement, the detector is partially misaligned and only the Fabry-Perot cavity made of PR-BS-WI mirrors is aligned and locked.
+In this configuration, sine wave excitations are sent to the WI mirror ($Exc_{ref}$) and then to the PR and BS mirrors ($Exc_{new}$), while the output channel $S_{out}$ is extracted from the auxiliary photodiode used to control the cavity lock, sensitive to the power inside this cavity. \\

 The systematic uncertainties are estimated from the weekly measurements, in the range 20~Hz and 500~Hz: they are lower than 0.6\% in modulus and 6~mrad in phase.\\

 The measured responses of the BS and PR mirror actuators are then computed multiplying the data points of the WI mirror actuator by the data points of the averaged transfer function ratio.
 These new data are fit and the fitted gain and delay are finally corrected for the 0.37\% and 10~\mus\ described earlier.